-First Unity Church offers a full Sunday School for nursery through high-school-aged children during our 10:30 a.m. service.
-We have four classes, for students from age two years to 17 years old.
+First Unity Church offers a full Youth Education Program for nursery through high-school-aged children during our 10:30 a.m. service.
+We have four classes, for students from ages two years to 17 years old.
 On Sunday mornings, we first do a combined assembly of all the classes before breaking into groups; the classes are divided by age and grade.

 We looked for the Powers within us and discussed each at length, including: Zeal, Order, Love, Strength, Faith, Power, Judgment, Imagination, Release, Will, Life and Understanding.

-Currently, we are going through a workbook called The God in Me.
+We’ve gone through a workbook called The God in Me.
 Children from 6 to 11 can earn a badge or a pin if they are in scouts.
 Those who aren’t in scouts can earn a Unity emblem.
-And a curriculum called “The Road to Oz” based on the Wizard of Oz.
+We’ve also done a curriculum called “The Road to Oz” based on the Wizard of Oz.

-Within the past year or so, the Sunday School has done several service projects.
+Within the past few years, the Youth Education Program has done several service projects.
 We collected money from our weekly love offering and from the generous congregants.
-Each Christmas we collect toiletries for area children and families, and each school year have provide school supplies to kids in the Court system and immigrant children.
+Most recently, the children are supporting the No Time to Spare Animal Rescue and Sanctuary with their “For Love of Pets” project.
+Each Christmas we collect toiletries for area children and families, and each school year have provided school supplies to kids in the Court system and immigrant children.

 Visitors are always welcome!

-Sunday School teacher Cindy Gibbs has been part of the First Unity Sunday School since her family came to the church in 1999.
-Cindy has a PhD.
-In Education and certification in English as a Second Language.
+Youth Ministry teacher Cindy Gibbs has been part of the First Unity Youth Ministry since her family came to the church in 1999.
+Cindy has a PhD. in Education and certification in English as a Second Language.
 She volunteered with Girl Scouts, Cub Scouts and the Concordia Turners.
-Currently works at Long International Middle School with refugee children.
+She currently works at Long International Middle School with refugee children.

 Purpose Statement for First Unity’s Youth Education